Oscar winner and groundbreaking star Sidney Poitier dies

 “I am an artist, man, American, contemporary,” he snapped during a 1967 press conference.
 “I am an awful lot of things, so I wish you would pay me the respect due.”

-Poitier was not as engaged politically as his friend and contemporary Harry Belafonte, leading to occasional conflicts between them.
-But he participated in the 1963 March on Washington and other civil rights events, and as an actor defended himself and risked his career.
+Poitier was not as engaged politically as Belafonte, leading to occasional conflicts between them.
+But he was active in the 1963 March on Washington and other civil rights events, and as an actor defended himself and risked his career.
 He refused to sign loyalty oaths during the 1950s, when Hollywood was barring suspected Communists, and turned down roles he found offensive.

 “Almost all the job opportunities were reflective of the stereotypical perception of Blacks that had infected the whole consciousness of the country,” he recalled.
 “I came with an inability to do those things.
 It just wasn’t in me.
 I had chosen to use my work as a reflection of my values.”